julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 <br/>

 ## Introduction

-Participants have to radio-in any activity since they are far from shore and people want to know what is happening.
-For instance, when they are hooked-up to a fish, it must be reported.
-This creates a lot of activity data.
-I pulled this data from the website and did a small analysis on it.

 There are varying beliefs for what works best to attract and catch billfish, especially blue marlin.
 Different contributing factors include, but are not limited to:
 * type of lure